US STOCKS-Wall St rises; eBay, Netflix push Nasdaq to record high

 Netflix surged 18.02 percent to a record high of $115.81 a day after reporting strong subscribers numbers.

-Citigroup reported its highest quarterly profit in eight years.
-Its shares rose 3.77 percent to a six-and-a-half year high of $58.59.
+Citigroup reported its highest quarterly profit in eight years and its shares rose 3.77 percent to a six-and-a-half year high of $58.59.

 EBay rose 3.39 percent to a record high of $65.59 after reporting better-than-expected quarterly profit and announcing the sale of its enterprise business.